 that won’t just go away.
 Infection can start off right at the gum line, which may worsen with time and even lead to cavities and gum diseases.
 It is best to have these teeth extracted.

 The longer you wait for the pain to subside in case of an impacted wisdom tooth, the more complicated it can get.
 This can make the tooth extraction difficult, putting your entire oral health at risk.
 Local anesthesia will be administered to numb the teeth, gums, and jawbone.
 The tooth will be exposed by making a slit on the gums, after which it will be gripped firmly using forceps.
 It will be shaken to loosen it from the socket and pulled out gently.

 In case the extraction becomes complicated, the tooth will be cut into sections and removed in the best way possible.
 After the extraction, you will be asked to bite into a piece of gauze to control the bleeding and to form a clot.
 Aftercare tips will be given along with medication to heal the extraction site.

-Call us at (262) 886-9440 or schedule an online appointment to know more about wisdom tooth extraction.
+Call us at (262) 886-9440 to schedule an appointment to know more about wisdom tooth extraction.